Seahawks cornerback Riq Woolen unlikely to play vs. Panthers with chest injury

 Notes

-— Safety Jamal Adams practiced again on Wednesday.
+— Safety Jamal Adams practiced again Wednesday.
 But Carroll reiterated that the team won’t rush him back.
 “There’s always the possible that he can play [Sunday],” Carroll said. “… We’re planning on making sure that we don’t do it until the time is really right.”

 — The Seahawks signed receiver Tyjon Lindsey, nose tackle Carl Davis and defensive back Teez Tabor to the practice squad, filling spots created when Seattle released receiver Matt Landers and defensive back Robert Rochell and signed Burns to the 53.